Bianca Lancia: Death

 Contemporary sources, such as the Annales ianuenses, dated Bianca's death between 1234 and 1246.
 For example, Matthew Paris reported that Bianca died 20 years after the first meeting with Frederick II.
 This gives approximately 1246.
 Elsewhere, the chronicler wrote that this was 20 years before 1256, indicating around 1236.
 However, since marriage to the Emperor was a necessary condition for legitimizing his children, it must be admitted that she died no earlier than 1247.
 At the same time, Bianca probably died before Frederick II, since the castle of Monte Sant'Angelo, located in the cities of Vieste and Siponto (which, according to King William II of Sicily's will, was the traditional possession of the Queens of Sicily as a "gift morning" after the wedding night and would remain in their possession as a dower), was granted by the Emperor to his son Manfred.

 Legend

-According to a legend recorded by the monk Bonaventure da Lama and found by the historian Pantaleo, Frederick II was jealous of his mistress and locked her in the tower of the Castello Normanno-Svevo in Gioia del Colle or in that in Monte Sant'Angelo.
+According to a legend recorded by the monk Bonaventure da Lama and found by the historian Pantaleo, Frederick II was jealous of his mistress because he suspected she was having an affair with a page and locked her in the tower of the Castello Normanno-Svevo in Gioia del Colle or in that in Monte Sant'Angelo.
 She was pregnant with Violante at the time.
-Bianca could not endure this humiliation and, having given birth to the daughter, cut off her breasts and sent them to the Emperor on a tray.
+Bianca could not endure this humiliation and, having given birth to the daughter, she cut off her breasts and sent them to the Emperor on a tray.
 The day after, she committed suicide by throwing herself from the tower into the moat below.
 Since that day, every night in the castle tower, now called the Tower of the Empress, a faint, heartbreaking cry is heard.
 In Monte Sant'Angelo, local legend holds that at the spot where Bianca died, white flowers sprout every year.